Tamable/fractal-tree/README.md

 #### phase 3 ####
 * Create user input fields for axiom, rules, and angle.
-* Create a modal providing an overview of the L-system.
+* Create a modal providing an overview of the underlying L-system.

 -- Future plans --
 * Add color to the tree.